 Other income (loss) is primarily driven by adjustments to fair value of our Equity securities and Dividend income earned on the positions held.
-The amount of dividends we receive will vary with financial performance, taxable income, liquidity needs and other factors deemed relevant by Board of Directors of these equity securities.
 Unrealized gains and losses on these equity securities will be directly dependent upon fluctuations in the market price of these securities.
 See Item 3.
 Quantitative and qualitative disclosures about market risk